Network Segmentation Lab

 I enjoy combining technical problem-solving with creativity and clear communication.
 Whether I’m writing scripts, analyzing packet captures, or explaining a technical concept to non-technical users, I always focus on clarity, structure, and usability.
 My approach to cybersecurity is not only about preventing threats it’s about creating systems that people can trust and understand.

 Beyond my studies, I founded DigiGoose, a small-scale IT and web design company where I apply my technical knowledge in real-world contexts.
 Through DigiGoose, I’ve learned to work with clients, manage projects, and implement secure, responsive websites using Bootstrap, Vue.js, and NGINX.
-I also co-lead Indrani a coaching and yoga platform and Sa’ada, a non-profit project focused on education and solidarity.
-These initiatives have strengthened my skills in teamwork, leadership, and intercultural communication qualities that are equally essential in a professional networking context.

 In the future, I aim to grow into a role that combines technical expertise, ethical awareness, and human understanding whether as a cybersecurity analyst, system engineer, or consultant.
 I value professional connections that encourage continuous learning, exchange of ideas, and collaboration across disciplines.